wikimedia/ws-export/README.md

    * In order to export to PDF, plain text, RTF, or Mobi formats you should also install [Calibre](https://calibre-ebook.com) so that the tool can use the `ebook-convert` command.
-   * To run the integration tests (or just to validate exported ebooks) you should also install [epubcheck](https://github.com/w3c/epubcheck).
+   * To validate exported ebooks (with the `./bin/console app:check` command), you should also install [epubcheck](https://github.com/w3c/epubcheck).
      If it's not installed at `/usr/bin/epubcheck` then set the `EPUBCHECK_JAR` environment variable.
-   * To  fonts-linuxlibertine
+   * To run the integration tests, also install the `fonts-linuxlibertine` package.

 3. Create a mysql database and database user and add these details to `.env.local`.